 Further studies in Geography can lead to careers in accountancy, market research, management consultancy, aid work, landscape architecture, countryside management, field studies work, environmental consultancy, civil engineering, social work, cartography, surveying, town planning, heritage management and many more areas.
-The concentric ring diagram shows the variety of careers open to geographers.

-Geography is a popular subject and many of our GCSE students continue to study the subject to A Level.
+Geography is a popular subject and many of our GCSE students continue to study the subject to A-Level.
 They also go on to study Geography, or related subjects, at university.